-- Stereotyped or repetitive speech, movements or use of objects, such as rolling wheels before eyes, flapping hands, toe walking or echolalia (repeating words or phrases).
+- Stereotyped or repetitive speech, movements or use of objects, such as lining up toys, flapping hands, toe walking or echolalia (repeating words or phrases).

-- Restricted or fixated interests such as only playing with certain toys or discussing certain topics
+- Restricted or fixated interests e.g. only playing with certain toys or discussing certain topics.

-We can typically diagnose a child at about 2 years of age, when it becomes apparent they are not meeting their developmental milestones.
+We can typically diagnose a child with ‘classical autism’ at about 2 years of age, when it becomes apparent they are not meeting their developmental milestones.

-Symptoms of autism can sometimes be subtle and, especially with level 1 ASD, these may not become obvious until a child starts school or moves into adulthood.
+Symptoms of autism, however, can sometimes be subtle and, especially with level 1 ASD, these may not become obvious until a child starts school or moves into adulthood.

 While there are some shared characteristics, it’s important to remember and respect that autism presents differently in different people.

 Autism is not a physical disability so people on the spectrum look no different to their peers.
 This can make it difficult for some people to understand why an autistic person might be behaving or reacting in a particular way.

-Many people with ASD live completely independent lives, others need support in almost all aspects.
+Many people with ASD are able to live completely independently, others need support in almost all aspects of their daily life

 Let’s all aim to see each person with ASD for the person they are, and not for what we think their diagnosis means.